megafalcons/James_BSE_Portfolio/index.md

 # Starter Project: RGB Light

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://youtu.be/gTf-hnk4Yms?si=1otY-bS8eJ0_DbAi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+**About the Project**

-For starter projet, I started the project with a prebuilt board and identifiable parts.
+For starter project, I started the project with a prebuilt board and identifiable parts.
 I then soldered on the correct parts to the correct location.
 As a final result, I was able to produce a board with a controllable rgb light, which was able to be controlled by three seperate sliders.
 I learned more about soldering, as well as more regarding power input in devices, as due to the low resistance, my board was unable to take power input from some variations of usbc cables.